 About the Yes We Must Coalition

-The Yes We Must Coalition strives to increase degree attainment of low-income students by promoting the work of small, independent, not-for-profit colleges and universities where undergraduate enrollment of Pell-eligible students is 50% or more.
+The Yes We Must Coalition strives to increase degree attainment of students from low-income backgrounds by promoting the work of independent, not-for-profit colleges and universities where undergraduate enrollment of Pell-eligible students is 50% or more.

 We find great work being done jointly between our institutions to advance the completion agenda and access to funds, particularly, that we would not have been able to secure alone.